daidodo/format-imports/README.md

   - `-l, --log`

-    Show debug logs in the output.
+    Show debug logs in STDOUT.

 ## Format a Directory